Is it time to start appreciating giggers?

 It doesn’t look like this is a passing trend either.
 There’s some variation in how a gigger’s defined but whichever way you look at it, it appears that they’re here to stay.
 On average, by 2020, almost one in five US workers will be contingent.
 Include part-time workers and as much as 50% of the workforce could be in non-permanent employment by 2020.

-Do we need to start recognising giggers?
+Do we need to start recognizing giggers?

 Using giggers has obvious benefits for a company: flexibility, responsiveness, cost management, an ability to bring in bespoke skills as and when needed.
 But this kind of relationship has its own unique set of challenges.
 Creating the relationship and then managing it takes effort.
 The impact of giggers needs managing from the perspective of their impact on the rest of the team.
 What can be done to incorporate them into a team or working environment so it’s not disruptive to people around them?
-Could one solution come from including giggers in recognition programmes?
+Could one solution come from including giggers in recognition programs?

 Managing the gigger’s impact on the rest of the workforce

-One of the biggest reasons for embracing giggers in recognition programmes is, ironically, not the giggers themselves.
+One of the biggest reasons for embracing giggers in recognition programs is, ironically, not the giggers themselves.
 It’s about nurturing their relationship with permanent employees and managers.
 It’s about helping giggers become part of the culture rather than disrupt it.
 If giggers don’t fit in with the ethos and values of the company it’s going to send out negative messages to other employees.
 That may end up with those employees questioning a perceived double standard?

 Making the gigger part of the team

 Employment status doesn’t remove the innate need to feel connected with others.
 That’s important from a team dynamic perspective for all team members, whether permanent or contingent.
 Whether they’re working remotely or in company premises, giggers still want to feel part of the team and overall team morale will be negatively affected if they aren’t.
 Bad for giggers, bad for other team members.
-According to the EY report, giggers want to feel they belong; the move away from hierarchy and financial led recognition makes it far simpler to recognise them and make them feel and act like part of the team.
+According to the EY report, giggers want to feel they belong; the move away from hierarchy and financial led recognition makes it far simpler to recognize them and make them feel and act like part of the team.

 Improving overall performance

 The report suggests that contingent workers might not feel as motivated as permanent employees.
-It also highlights the fact that effective approaches to managing the relationship between giggers and organisations have a way to go.
+It also highlights the fact that effective approaches to managing the relationship between giggers and organizations have a way to go.
 Could recognition help?

 Potentially, it could provide closer ties to help giggers understand how the company they’re engaged with works.
 Recognition delivers insights into both a workplace’s culture along with the more intangible aspects of a business that are harder to see from a distance.
 Up until now ‘ownership’ of a gig worker has been fairly hazy and performance measurement’s been based on some pretty crude metrics like completion of work against agreed timescales.
 From the company’s viewpoint recognition can provide insights into a gigger’s performance and suitability.